An App for People Who Learn Hard Things

 Studies on metacognition demonstrate that effective learners actively monitor breakdowns in comprehension and take corrective action.
 Converting uncertainty into targeted questions improves attention and retention.
 When confusion becomes a defined problem rather than a vague feeling, the brain allocates effort far more efficiently.

-Focus Modes — Write & Think
+Focus Modes

 One topic.
 One mode.
-No noise.
+Full attention.

 The science